amminer/ansifier/README.md

 At present, `asciifier` is only able to create its colorful output using ANSI escape codes, but plans are being made to add HTML/CSS output and potentially other formats.

+There are other repositories with this same name, but I'm pretty sure this one is the best, so I'm claiming it for myself going forward :)

 ## 🛠 Prerequisites <a name = "prereqs"></a>

 Python 3.10 and higher *should* work.
 Older versions of Python *may* work.